 I’ve never read Leav’s works before despite of its huge hype and popularity.
 But I’ve been reading more poetry these past couple months and I decided to give this one a try.
 I might try to read some of her earlier works too so I can have something to compare with.

-I’m pretty excited for this one!
+I’m pretty excited about this one!
 Aside because I’m a mystery/thriller fan, this is also my second eARC from E+ and I’m thrilled!
-However, I think the synopsis is giving too much clues already, but hopefully my theory is incorrect.
+However, I think the synopsis is giving too many clues already, but hopefully, my theory is incorrect.

 I don’t think I’ve ever read a graphic novel before.
-Sure, I’m a big fan of comic and manga, but I assume those are different with graphic novel.
-And this is also going to be my first middle grade book of the year!
+Sure, I’m a big fan of comic and manga, but I assume those are different from a graphic novel.
+And this is also going to be my first middle-grade book of the year!

 The plot sounds like Hannah Montana when she tried to live the best of both worlds and if you think I applied a request for that sole reason